 The surname Kook was first found in Somerset where John le Cok and Henry le Cok were both listed 1 Edward III (during the first year of the reign of King Edward III.)
 The Close Rolls had two listings John a Kok, Close Rolls, 9 Edward I and William le Kok, Close Rolls, 3 Edward I.

 John Cok (1392?-1467?), was "Brother of St. Bartholomew's Hospital, born about 1392, probably in or near London, as he was apprenticed to Thomas Lamporte, a goldsmith in Wood Street.
 In 1417 he was ordained priest, and in 1419 became a brother of St. Bartholomew's Hospital. "

 Early History of the Kook family

-Another 171 words (12 lines of text) are included under the topic Early Kook History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kook research.
+Another 86 words (6 lines of text) covering the years 1679 and 1660 are included under the topic Early Kook History in all our PDF Extended History products and printed products wherever possible.